Experience the Real Fiji with a Fiji Village Stay

 A spectacular Fijian village experience that caters to larger groups of friends or families awaits at the Sunrise Lagoon Homestay.
 Choose from quadruple rooms, double rooms and even a 6-bed dorm room so everyone in your party can enjoy this Fijian village stay with a local family.
 Taste authentic Fijian food at a much more affordable price than what you’ll experience in any resort.
 What’s more, the village stay is on Nanuya Lailai Island, just a 30-minute walk away from the famous Blue Lagoon beach in the Yasawa Islands.

-Check Sunrise Lagoon Homestay out!
+Check Sunrise Lagoon Homestays out:

 4. Remote Outer Island Paradise Homestay

 On an island just off the shores of Taveuni, Fiji’s “Garden Island”, this Airbnb homestay gets you immersed in the life of a small Fijian fishing village of around 100 people.
 Enjoy meals with your family hosts throughout your stay and treat yourself to something special with your hosts, such as a fishing trip or an island excursion.
-There’s lots happening in the village that you can join in such as drinking kava, go snorkelling or your host can even organise camping on your own private island.
+There are lots happening in the village that you can join in such as drinking kava, go snorkelling or your host can even organise camping on your own private island.

 5. Amele’s Secret Getaway Homestay